 Vehicle breakdown/ issues related to equipment: No refunds will be given for vehicle breakdowns, problems related to vehicles or equipment failure.

 Change of plans: A change of plans, including but not limited to getting called into work or if child care or pet care arrangements fall through.

 Incorrect charges: Occasionally the reservation system experiences technical problems which may result in incorrect charges.
 Refunds will be considered for customers who are incorrectly charged.
 The refund will only be for the difference between what they were charged and the correct amount owing.

 Park conditions that prevent access or cause evacuations: Refunds would only be considered if customers are unable to enter/approach a park because of emergencies such as road closure or/and natural disaster or if an evacuation is ordered.
 In such cases, the onus is on the visitor to check Cumberland Lake Park website for updates.

 Medical: CLWS will only consider issuing refunds for serious medical reasons that prevent customers from honouring their reservation.
-Applications for medical refunds require a doctor’s note or proof that a member of the camping party was seriously injured or admitted to the hospital (there are no exceptions to this).
-Dates on the medical note or documents must coincide with the arrival date in order to support the request.
+Applications for medical refunds require a doctor’s note or proof that a member of the camping party was seriously injured or admitted to the hospital.
 The reservation owner must still try to cancel the reservation if at all possible.